 Let’s jump and look at how exercise can help boost immunity.

-We all know that all types of exercise are a good thing for our health.
-The key to exercising helping our immune system is intensity.
+We all know that all types of exercise are good for our health.
+The key to exercising and helping our immune system is intensity.

 Studies have shown that moderate to high-intensity exercise can help to improve immune function.

 If you use a Fitbit or other heart rate monitoring device, moderate intensity is approximately 50-70% of your maximum heart rate.
-In comparison, high-intensity exercise is about 70-90% of your maximum heart rate.
+High-intensity exercise is about 70-90% of your maximum heart rate.

-So, keeping active is a positive way to strengthen our immune system, no let’s look how resting or more accurately, sleep can help.
+So, keeping active is a positive way to strengthen our immune system.
+Now, let’s look at how resting or, more accurately, sleep can help.

 Getting enough sleep is a crucial cornerstone of staying healthy.
-Sleep is an essential time during which our body’s immune system can regenerate, repair and fight infections.
+Sleep is essential during which our body’s immune system can regenerate, repair and fight infections.